Lloyd O'Neil (publisher): Personal life

 O'Neil married Janet Twigg-Patterson in 1953, with whom he had four daughters.
 The couple separated in 1973 and divorced in 1978.
 The following year, he married fellow publisher Anne O'Donovan, with whom he had a son and a daughter.
 His youngest child Clare O'Neil was elected to federal parliament in 2013, while another daughter Helen O'Neil has served as executive director of the Council for the Humanities, Arts and Social Sciences and on the board of the Film Finance Corporation Australia.

+Death and legacy

 O'Neil was diagnosed with bowel cancer in 1987.
 He was appointed Member of the Order of Australia (AM) in 1991 and died on 27 February 1992 at the age of 63.

-Following his death, the ABPA established the Lloyd O'Neil Award in his honour, to be presented at the Australian Book Industry Awards for "exceptional long service to the industry".
+Following his death, the ABPA established the Lloyd O'Neil Award in his honour, later presented at the Australian Book Industry Awards, for "exceptional long service to the industry".